 Why organisations choose to use the Balanced Scorecard?

-What is perhaps more surprising is that in the over 25 years since it was first introduced, few rivals or alternative frameworks have been introduced, and none that have has achieved the awareness levels or user engagement that has been realised by Balanced Scorecard.
+What is perhaps more surprising is that in the time since it was first introduced, few rivals or alternative frameworks have been developed, and none that have has achieved the awareness levels or user engagement that has been realised by Balanced Scorecard.

 Perhaps the most likely to have succeeded was the Performance Prism: a close copy of what is now known as a '2nd Generation' Balanced Scorecard design which was introduced in 2000 by academics with excellent credibility and with the backing of a major international management consultancy.
 Yet the Performance Prism never really caught on (and was long ago dropped by the consultancy who promoted it).